 Some famous diagrams are included, as well as some that you’ve likely not seen before.

-But it isn’t only the diagrams that give this app its value—it breaks down everything from the number of decoys to use, adjustment, and the type of decoy to use.
+But it isn’t only the diagrams that give this app its value.
+It breaks down everything including the number of decoys to use, adjustment, and the type of decoy.

 One seriously critical rookie mistake is that most newcomer hunters don’t take the time to really understand the difference between types of decoys.